cs4560-utah-sp24/test/ch10/ex-referer.md

 analytics.
 Implement this in your browser.
-However, some URLs contain personal data that they don’t want revealed to other websites, so browsers support a `Referrer-Policy` header, which can contain values like `no-referer` (never send the `Referer` header when leaving this page) or `same-origin` (only do so if navigating to another page on the same origin).
+However, some URLs contain personal data that they don’t want revealed to other websites, so browsers support a `Referrer-Policy` header, which can contain values like `no-referrer` (never send the `Referer` header when leaving this page) or `same-origin` (only do so if navigating to another page on the same origin).
 Implement those two values for `Referrer-Policy`.

 Note the differences in spelling, the headers are `Referer` and `Referrer-Policy`, and the value is `no-referrer`.
 You can blame